Merseyside Child Death Overview Panel (CDOP)

 Purpose

-- provide oversight and assurance of the whole Child Death Review (CDR) processes in accordance with the National Child Death Review Statutory and Operational Guidance 2018 and Local Child Death Review policies across Merseyside.
+- provide oversight and assurance of the whole Child Death Review (CDR) processes in accordance with the National Child Death Review Statutory and Operational Guidance (2018) and local Child Death Review policies across Merseyside.

 - undertake reviews of all deaths of children normally resident within any of the local authority areas where a death certificate has been issued

-- hold strategic partners to account in relation to any identified matters relating to the death, or deaths, that are relevant to the welfare, public health and safety of children across Merseyside.
+- hold strategic partners to account in relation to any identified matters relating to the death (or deaths), that are relevant to the welfare, public health and safety of children across Merseyside.

-- consider what if any action should be taken in relation to any modifiable factors identified, and make recommendations to Multi-Agency Safeguarding Arrangements, Health and Wellbeing Boards and other relevant Strategic Partnerships.
+- consider what, if any, action should be taken in relation to any modifiable factors identified, and make recommendations to Multi-Agency Safeguarding Arrangements, Health and Wellbeing Boards and other relevant Strategic Partnerships.

-- Business Objectives
+Business Objectives

-- To have oversight of the CDR Processes including Sudden Unexpected Deaths in Children (SUDiC)protocol
+- To have oversight of the CDR Processes including Sudden Unexpected Deaths in Children (SUDiC) protocol;

 - To seek assurance from Strategic Partners (where appropriate) and partnerships including the Multi-Agency Safeguarding Arrangements, Health and Wellbeing Boards and other relevant Strategic Partnerships and escalate any issues if they arise.
-Case Discussion Objectives

 - to collect and collate information about each child death, seeking relevant information from professionals and, where appropriate, family members;

-- to analyse the information obtained, including the report from the Child Death Review Meeting (CDRM), in order to confirm or clarify the cause of death, to determine any contributory factors, and to identify learning arising from the child death review process that may prevent future child deaths;
+- to analyse the information obtained, including the report from the Child Death Review Meeting (CDRM), in order to confirm the cause of death, to determine any contributory factors, and to identify learning arising from the child death review process that may prevent future child deaths;

-- to make recommendations to all relevant organisations where actions have been identified which may prevent future child deaths or promote the health, safety and wellbeing of children; to notify the Child Safeguarding Practice Review Panel and local Safeguarding Partners when it suspects that a child may have been abused or neglected;
+- to make recommendations to all relevant organisations where actions have been identified which may promote the health, safety and wellbeing of children or prevent future child death; to notify the Child Safeguarding Practice Review Panel and local Safeguarding Partners when it suspects that a child may have been abused or neglected;

 - to contribute to local, regional and national initiatives to improve learning from child death reviews, including, where appropriate, approved research carried out within the requirements of data protection.

-- to ensure that bereavement support is offered to parents
+- to ensure that bereavement support is offered to parents and families.

 Accountability & Financial Agreement